Helpful Topics For Pet Owners

 For dog owners, if you know your dog needs a big backyard for playtime between walks, or your dog barks when left alone, an apartment-dweller may not be the best adopter.
 That said, committed dog owners who live in an apartment or condo often bring their dogs to dog daycare while they’re at work.
 Others are allowed to bring their dogs to work.
 These are some great things to ask about.

 If the adopter lives in a home, ask about the backyard.
-Will your dog ever be left alone in the yard and, if so, for how long?
-Ask about the security of the backyard fence, and ask for photos or a video tour so you can make sure it looks safe and secure.
+Confirm the security of the backyard fence, and ask for photos or a video tour so you can make sure it looks safe and secure.

-This one is pretty obvious.
 If your pet is good with kids, and you decide to move forward with an in-person meeting, ask the adopters to bring their kids with them.
-Then, observe the way the kids interact with your pet.
-Just as importantly, observe the way the parents guide them.
-Do they let their kids treat your pet roughly?
+Observe the way the kids interact with your pet, and the way the parents guide them.
+Do they let their kids mistreat your pet?
 If they intervene, are they kind to their children, or do they yell at them?
 You can tell a lot about how someone will treat a pet by the way they treat their children.

 Also, watch how your pet reacts to the children.
 Pets often give off subtle signs of nervousness or discomfort, such as lip licking or yawning, or not-so-subtle signs, like actually trying to avoid the children.

-If your pet isn’t good with kids, and the adopter has them, go no further.
+If your pet isn’t good with kids, and the adopter has them, go no further and politely decline their application.

-If your pet isn’t good with other animals, obviously you’re looking for a pet-free home (or a home belonging to an expert professional behaviorist who simply won’t give up).
+If your pet isn’t good with other animals, you’re looking for a pet-free home.

 If your pet is good with other animals, and the adopter’s pets are good with the type of animal you’re rehoming, you’re probably in good shape.
 All that’s left is the introduction to make sure that they do, indeed get along.

 If there’s any uncertainty, you’ll want to do a careful introduction (for dogs), or make sure that the adopter is comfortable doing an introduction at home for cats (which might not happen until after the adoption, and must be done very slowly).
-Please see the FAQ titled “Should the adopter bring their children and other pets to the in-person meeting?” for more advice, and for links to articles detailing proper introduction techniques.
+Please see the FAQ titled, “Should the adopter bring their children and other pets to the in-person meeting?”
+(LINK Anchored) for more info.

 After you’ve looked over the adoption application, it’s time to decide if you want to move forward, or if you want to turn down the applicant.